ksoze84/useStateHandler/README.md

 When a non-undefined object with many properties is used as state, the useStateHandler hook will trigger re-render for any part of the state changed, even if only the component is using only one of the properties.
 This can be optimized using the provided usePartialHandler hook, which performs a shallow comparison.
 It is more suitable if the merge state option is set to true.

 The usage of this hook is identical to useStateHandler, but the second argument must be a non-empty array of strings with the state property names.
-An initial state can be defined in the third argument.
+An initial state can be defined as a third argument.

 **Use only if you have performance problems; this hook avoids some unnecessary re-renders but introduces a dependency array of comparisons.
 Always prefer useStateHandler first.**